-Mortality - Life expectancies were based on RP2000 Mortality Tables for Males and Females projected 10 years.
+Mortality - Life expectancies were based on RP2000 Mortality Tables projected to the valuation date using scale AA.

-Annual healthcare cost trend using the Society of Actuaries Long-Run Medical Cost Trend Model baseline assumptions with an initial rate of 8.5% per year trending to 4.0% by 2073.
-Years to ultimate 55.
+Annual healthcare cost trend using the Society of Actuaries Long-Run Medical Cost Trend Model baseline assumptions with an initial rate of 8.0% per year trending to 4.0% by 2075.
+Years to ultimate 56.